agmip/specifications/Adjustments.rst

     Method to apply: delta, multiply, or substitute

     delta
-        is to increase/decrease original value of the variable by the value given
+        increases/decreases the original variable by the value

     multiply
         multiplies the orignal variable by the value

     substitute
-        replaces the given variable by the given value.)
+        replaces the original variable with the value

 value
-    The value to apply to the variable by the method
+    The amount to apply to the variable by the method

 Each adjustment **can** contain: